-White Rose Writers is a website for Christian writers and writing service providers to connect with others in the field.
-I started the business to help authors promote their work, and we now have talented artists, editors, social media experts and more, who use their natural talents to help authors publish their work.
-Starting this business was my service to God’s Kingdom here on Earth through helping writers.
-Our tagline is –
+White Rose Writersis a website for Christian writers and writing service providers to connect with others in the business.
+I started the website to help authors promote their work, and we now have talented artists, editors, social media experts and more, who use their natural talents to help authors publish their work.
+Starting this was my service to God’s Kingdom here on Earth through helping writers.

-I branded the business as Christian to reach authors and other writers who are Christian to help them write for God.
-A lot of their work is not about religion but all of their work comes from the heart of someone who seeks to bring God glory, and bring their readers joy.
+Although I branded the business as Christian to help authors write for God, much of their work is not about religion, but all of their work comes from the heart of someone who seeks to bring God glory, and bring their readers joy.

 My Long Term Assignments: